tinymce/tinymce-docs/_includes/release-notes/51premium-plugins.md

 A new **Advanced Tables** premium plugin has been released with {{site.productname}} 5.1.
 The **Advanced Tables** plugin extends the core [`table` plugin]({{site.baseurl}}/plugins/table/) by adding sort options for rows and columns.

+The plugin is capable of sorting:
+* Numerical data
+* Text data

+> **Note**: Currently, the sort function will treat cells with Alphanumeric data as Text data.
+This includes currency symbols which are text characters.

 For information on this plugin, see:

 * [The Advanced Tables product page](https://apps.tiny.cloud/products/advanced-tables/).